 She was recently named a 2018 Brooklyn Arts Council Brooklyn Arts Fund Grant, a 2017, Virginia Ruehlman Award for Women honoree, 2015-2016 Barnard College Library Research Award recipient, a fall 2015 Fellowship for Utopian Practice recipient, and is a contributor the most recent ScenariosUSA curricula, What’s the REAL DEAL About Love and Solidarity?

 In addition to her academic work, Aiesha is the Founder and Executive Director of The Black Girl Project, a grassroots/community organization whose mission is to utilize the full spectrum of the arts as pathways to full self-expression, leadership, and emotional emancipation.
 She is a contributor to Legacy Letters, an anthology of women writers advising their teen-aged selves and has authored posts for Love Isn’t Enough, a blog about raising children in a colorstruck world.
 Aiesha is also the founder of Super Hussy Media and is a member of the Women of Color Sexual Health Network.

 Outside of her intellectual and activist work, Aiesha is a devoted mama, music lover, and flaneusse.

 More information about Aiesha’s academic work can be found here.

 Fields of Study:

-United States, Black American, and Black Atlantic Diaspora history, Black Studies, Women and Gender Studies
+The United States, Black American, and Black Atlantic Diaspora history and literature, Black Studies, Women and Gender Studies

 Teaching & Research Interests